 Manipulating a Running Scene

 Loading a scene created in the visual editor creates a visual overlay graphically, but intentionally does nothing else.
 The objects in view match the scene editor's camera region and the graphics loaded match as well.
-However, to actually adjust and manipulate a game, add logic, and other ideas, we need computer code.
+However, to actually adjust and manipulate a game, add logic, and other ideas require computer code.

-Because making an application do what we want in code is a complicated topic, we will not go into detail here how everything works and instead will focus on the features that are related to getting items from a scene.
-Users that want more instruction on coding up parts of an application should reference the various tutorials on the topic on the Quorum site.
+Because making an application do what is wanted in code is a complicated topic, this tutorial does not go into detail here how everything works and instead will focus on the features that are related to getting items from a scene, to be used for movement or other actions.
+Users who want more instruction on coding parts of an application should reference the various tutorials on the topic on the Quorum site.
 Here is a template for moving a character in a game:

 The most crucial point to notice is that when items are given a name, they can be located in a game using the following action:

-This action provides access to items created and loaded in a scene, allowing us to manipulate them with the keyboard, mouse, or however else makes sense for the product we are creating.
-Note that potentially, we could give all objects in our scene the same name.
+This action provides access to items created and loaded in a scene, allowing manipulations by keyboard, mouse, or however else makes sense for the product we are creating.
+In the above example, the Boy object is found and manipulated with keypresses.
+Note that potentially, all objects in the scene could have the same name.
 In such a case, this action would return the first object it finds with the given name, but not all of them.
-In such a case, we can use other actions to find all items in a scene by looking through the documentation for the Game class or obtaining information from a Layer.
+In such a case, other actions in the Game class can be used.